Has motivating somebody else ever motivated you to work harder?

 See, Kimberly’s sons both have dysgraphia.
 Dysgraphia is when an individual struggles with writing, spelling, and typing.
 The struggle is sometimes misunderstood, because those who struggle with dysgraphia actually know exactly how to convey the information they’re trying to give out.

-They just struggle with how to write the letters to form into words, or type it out on a computer.
+They just struggle with how to write the letters to form into words or type them out on a computer.

 They know exactly what they want to say, but putting it down on paper is a whole different ball game.